Morar-Cristina/WEB-Project/README.md

 ## Usage

-- **Account Creation**: Navigate to the "Sign Up" page to create a new account.
+- **Sign Up**: Navigate to the "Sign Up" page to create a new account.
 - **Log In**: Use your credentials to log in and access personalized features.
 - **Adoptable Pets**: Explore the "Pets" section to see all pets available for adoption.
 - **Contact**: Use the form on the "Contact" page to send any questions or inquiries.